Benefits of Methane Digesters

 - Excess bedding solids from dairy digesters can be sold as compost or peat moss replacement and this market is expanding.

-- Some farms even press digested solids in a mold to create flower pots.
+- One farm even presses digested solids in a mold to create flower pots!
 Material that was formerly manure is now a profitable product.

 - Farms near population centers can co-digest food waste with their manure.
 This greatly increases the digester’s biogas energy output, and in addition, food haulers typically pay significant tipping fees.
 If the farm adds a “de-packager,” tipping fees can be much higher.
 Several American states now have laws mandating food waste be taken to environmentally friendly systems like methane digesters.